Hasnain Aaqib: Early life

-Being born in Akola, Hasnain Aaqib spent his childhood in the same city.
-He is the eldest one among his ten siblings including six sisters and four brothers.
-Hasnain's mother died very young when he was hardly seven years old leaving behind her four children.
-His father Mohammad Shahbaz Khan married again begetting another set of six children with his second wife.
-He belonged to an economically moderate family.
-His grandfather Mohammad Mirbaz Khan aka Baba Taj Mastan was a mystic.
-Hasnain's father Mohammad Shahbaz Khan brought him up in a very disciplined manner.
-Hasnain graduated and earned his B.Ed. from Akola.
-During his schooling days, his family's economic condition had begun to deteriorate.
+Aaqib was born in Akola, and spent his childhood there.
+He is the eldest of eleven siblings; he has six sisters and four brothers.
+His mother died when he was seven years old, leaving behind her four children.
+His father, Mohammad Shahbaz Khan, married again, begetting another set of six children with his second wife.

+Aaqib belonged to an economically moderate family.
+His grandfather, Mohammad Mirbaz Khan aka Baba Taj Mastan, was a mystic.
+His fathern brought him up in a very disciplined manner.

+Aaqib graduated and earned his B.Ed. from Akola.
+During his schooling days, his family's economic condition had deteriorated.
 This forced him and his younger brother Ali Raza to start working at an early age.
-Both the brothers began to pull the cart of the family and bear the burden of the younger siblings along with their father.
-It was during these days of hardship that he began to explore the various modes of expressing himself.
+Both brothers began bear the burden of the younger siblings along with their father.
+During these days of hardship, Aaqib began to explore the various modes of expressing himself.
 He finally settled with writing poetry in English and Urdu.

 Career

-Hasnain Aaqib joined Taj K.G and English High School in Akola as a teacher immediately after completing his graduation.
-After his marriage, he moved to Pusad and joined G.N.Azad Jr. College of Education as lecturer in 1999 where he is still working in the same capacity.
+Aaqib joined Taj K.G and English High School in Akola as a teacher immediately after completing his graduation.
+After his marriage, he moved to Pusad and joined G.N.Azad Jr. College of Education as a lecturer in 1999, where he is still working in the same capacity.